Introduction to Environmental Data Science

 This site hosts the course curriculum for Colorado State University’s ESS 523A course: Introduction to Environmental Data Science

-As your first step, please follow the instructions on the R Setup page to make sure you have all the necessary software installed on your computer before the class starts.
+As your first step, please follow the instructions on the Setup Instructions page to make sure you have all the necessary software installed on your computer before the class starts.

 Goals